๐Ÿ‡ณ๐Ÿ‡ฑ Want to learn Dutch? Fantastisch! Take the first step and find a Dutch language school

 Swedes love to eat pickled herring with herbs.
 They eat herring for Christmas, Easter, Midsummer and, of course, all months in between. ๐Ÿ˜‹

-The herring is eaten with a dark crispbread called knรคckebrรถd, eaten with family or friends at home.
+The herring is eaten with a dark crispbread called knรคckebrรถd, typically enjoyed with family or friends at home.
 It is very rare to see a Swedish person eating herring in public areas.

 The Dutch prefer eating herring fresh and raw.
 The rawer, the better.
 Right?
 Since the Netherlands has a bigger population, they have more herring-eaters than Sweden.